Iangao25/14th-solution-for-credit-default-risk/README.md

 # the-rank14-solution-for-kaggle-home-credit-default-risk-competition
 Feature engineering part of our gold medal solution for Home Credit Default Risk Competition

-# The features boosted my cv:
+# The features boosted my cv(just listing some of them):

 ## TARGET ENCODING: